The first and last writings

 The Apostle Paul is an amazing individual!
 His zeal to preach the gospel despite hardships, rejection and physical abuse (beaten three times and whipped severely five times, 2Corinthians 11:23 - 28) is both astonishing and inspiring.
 What few people realize, however, is how willing he was to use a variety of identities in order to advance his goals.

-In order to further the spread of the gospel, Paul came across as a Jew (which he was) to those who were Jewish.
+In order to further the spread of the gospel he presented himself as a Jew (which he was) to those who were Jewish.
 He changed his tactics toward those who were Gentiles (heathens) by coming across as someone who did not believe salvation could be earned by obedience (1Corinthians 9:20 - 21).

 To the Roman army captain who arrested the apostle at Jerusalem's temple because he thought he caused a riot, he identified himself as "a Jew, a citizen of Cilicia from Tarsus, which is no insignificant city" (Acts 21:39, HBFV).
 This identity as a man from an important Roman city, along with His ability to speak Greek (verse 37), enabled him to receive permission to address the temple crowd (verse 40).

 The next day Paul is brought before the Jewish Sanhedrin to answer questions regarding his conduct (Acts 23:1).
 Knowing the council is composed of those who have strong doctrinal disagreements, he identifies himself as a Pharisee who is being harassed for his belief in the resurrection (verse 6).
 His statement quickly causes the council to descend into chaos!
-Paul, for safety sake, is quickly escorted away.
+For safety sake he is quickly escorted away.
 His identification as a Pharisee saves him from being condemned by the Jewish religious authority (verses 7 - 10).

 Paul uses more Old Testament quotations in the book of Romans than in all his other writings combined.
 In the book of Hebrews, he references the Old Testament 102 times.
 His most personal book, 2Timothy, mentions twenty-three different people, twelve of which are not mentioned anywhere else.

-The Apostle Paul, during his five missionary journeys, visited many islands (Cyprus, Crete, Malta, Rhodes, Lesbos, Sicilia and possibly others).
+The apostle, during his five missionary journeys, visited many islands (Cyprus, Crete, Malta, Rhodes, Lesbos, Sicilia and possibly others).
 He also likely visited the island of Britannia (also known as Britain).